ThomasAlbin/gistyc/README.md

 pip install gistyc
 ```

-... or install it from the main branch or this [repository](https://github.com/ThomasAlbin/gistyc).
+... or install it from the main branch of this [repository](https://github.com/ThomasAlbin/gistyc).
 You can also download the entire repository to run the tests, download the CI/CD scripts etc.

 ---